This is a Nederlog of

 I have been writing about the crisis since September 1, 2008 (in Dutch) and about

 the enormous dangers of surveillance (by secret services and

-supposed to take care that my site is visible and with my health.
+supposed to take care that my site is visible

+will continue.
 2. Crisis Files

 are five crisis files that are all well worth reading:

-July 25, 2017
+September 25, 2017

 items 1 - 5 are today's selections from the 35 sites that I look at

 every morning.
 The indented text under each link is quoted from the